top of page

 The Solviva Greywater management system (1981)

 This proved to be an excellent way to deal with all the greywater from kitchen, laundry and bathrooms (not from toilets).
 It provides irrigation for flower gardens, shrubs and trees (not for use on vegetables!), without ever causing any back-ups, odors, insects or any other problems.
 And it costs almost nothing.
-This gives better and safer treatment than the immense $20-30,000 septic systems the State DEP requires.
+This gives better and safer treatment than the immense $20-30,000 septic systems the State DEP requires, even for just greywater.

 The Solviva Composting Flush Toilet (1994).